SimulatedGREG/electron-vue/docs/faqs.md

 ## Why didn't `npm run lint:fix` fix all my linting errors?

-#### TL;DR
-The *fix* flag for eslint is not perfect and the `eslint-plugin-html` is not able to fix linting errors found in Vue component files.
+The `--fix` flag for eslint is not perfect and `eslint-plugin-html@^1.0.0` is not able to fix linting errors found in Vue component files.
+Simply updating to `eslint-plugin-html@^2.0.0` will to enable `--fix` support within Vue component files.

-##### Long Answer
-Although the eslint feature for fixing linting errors is great, it is not perfect.
-In most cases all syntax errors will be resolved and corrected in your JS files.
-On the other hand, those linting errors found in your Vue component files are a different story. electron-vue takes use of the `eslint-plugin-html` in order to fully parse Vue component files, but eslint plugins are currently lacking the ability to auto-fix.
-For more information check out this **[issue](https://github.com/eslint/eslint/issues/5121)**.